Hostile architecture around the world

 The rise of hostile architecture

-Colorado, United States – The Federal Reserve Bank of Denver is surrounded by fences and spikes.

-Houston, United States – Countless stones have been placed outside this car park -- the sharp rocks make it impossible for homeless people to camp under the shelter of the ceiling.

-Boston, United States – Soofa has created a solar-powered phone charging bench.
+Boston, United States – Perhaps the antithesis of hostile architecture, this solar-powered phone charging bench was created by US firm Soofa.
 Launched in Boston in 2014, Soofa benches are now found in more than 100 cities.
-This new technology changes how people spend time in public areas -- encouraging dwelling, they are perhaps the antithesis of hostile architecture.
+This new technology changes how people spend time in public areas and encourage dwelling.

-Bromley, United Kingdom – Produced by Factory Furniture, the FLO granite was designed to prevent criminal and anti-social activities.
-Its creators say the the undulating top makes it awkward to lie on, while the smooth surface means there are no slots or crevices in which to hide drugs.